-When it comes to high-quality fat content, dairy earns top marks.
+When it comes to high-quality, healthy fatty foods, dairy earns top marks.
 "Aged cheeses, like cheddar, are naturally lactose-free and a great addition to the keto diet," she says.
 "Cheese contains many essential nutrients like protein, potassium, and calcium.
 And emerging research suggests that fat found in dairy may be a healthy choice."
-(Good News: The Benefits of Milk Outweigh the Potential Downsides of Dairy.)
+(Related: The Benefits of Milk Outweigh the Potential Downsides of Dairy.)

 Photo: surpriseme / Shutterstock

 "Plain, full-fat Greek yogurt is a good keto choice," says Julie Upton, R.D., cofounder of Appetite for Health.
 "While it's high in protein, it's also high in saturated fats," she points out.
 A mix of saturated and unsaturated fats is typical when following a keto meal plan, but experts still agree that fatty foods rich in the saturated kind should be eaten in relative moderation.
 "However, there are several studies that suggest the saturated fat in dairy foods may not be as detrimental to heart health compared to saturated fats from meats and other sources," says Upton.